Bridging factor and sparse models: Setup and Method

-In this case, \texttt{FARM} specification as in \eqref{eq2.2} decorrelates the variables $\b R_{-i}$ in \eqref{eq2.3}.
-It makes the model selection consistency much easier to satisfy and forms the basis of \texttt{FarmSelect} in \citep{jFyKkW2020}.
-Our contribution in this specific task is to allow heteroscadestic adjustments, resulting in the estimated data $\b R_t$.
-In general, for \texttt{FARM} \eqref{eq2.2} with sparsity, \texttt{FarmPredict} chooses additional idiosyncratic components to enhance the prediction of the factor regression.
+In this case, \eqref{eq2.2} decorrelates the predictor $\b R_{-i,t}$, which makes the model selection consistency much easier to satisfy and forms the basis of \texttt{FarmSelect} in \cite{jFyKkW2020}.
+Our contribution in this specific task is to allow heterogeneity adjustments, resulting in the estimated data $\b R_t$.
+In general, for model \eqref{eq2.2} with sparsity, \texttt{FarmPredict} chooses additional idiosyncratic components to enhance the prediction of the factor regression.